 Flume supports multiplexing the event flow to destinations by defining a flow multiplexer that can replicate or selectively route an event to channels.
 This example shows a source from agent "foo" fanning out the flow to three different channels.
 This fan out can be replicating or multiplexing.
 In replicating, each event is sent to all three channels.
 In multiplexing, an event is delivered to a subset of available channels when that event's attribute matches a preconfigured value.
-For example, if an event attribute called stream.type is set to application/pdf, it goes to channel1 and channel 3.
-If the attribute is set to avro/binary, it goes to channel 2.
+For example, if an event attribute called stream.type is set to application/pdf, it goes to channel1 and channel3.
+If the attribute is set to avro/binary, it goes to channel2.
 If that channel is unavailable then an exception is thrown and the event is replayed later when the channel becomes available again.
 You can set the mapping in the flume.conf file.

-Flume MorphlineInterceptor provides the following configuration options in the flume.conf file:
+$\label{eq:Flume-MorphlineInterceptor provides the following configuration options in the \verb|flume.conf| file:$

-Property Name Default Description type The FQCN of this class: org.apache.flume.sink.solr. morphline.MorphlineInterceptor\$Builder morphlineFile n/a In a Cloudera Manager deployment, use: agent.sources.avroSrc.interceptors. morphlineinterceptor.morphlineFile = morphlines.conf In unmanaged deployments, provide the relative or absolute path on the local filesystem to the morphline configuration file.
+Property Name Default Description type The FQCN of this class: org.apache.flume.sink.solr. morphline.MorphlineInterceptor\$Builder morphlineFile n/a The location of the morphline configuration file.
+In a Cloudera Manager deployment, use: agent.sources.avroSrc.interceptors. morphlineinterceptor.morphlineFile = morphlines.conf In unmanaged deployments, provide the relative or absolute path on the local filesystem to the morphline configuration file.
 For example, /etc/flume-ng/conf/morphline.conf. morphlineId null The name used to identify a morphline if a config file has multiple morphlines.